seeinyou/redshift-cloudwatch-trigger-lambda-sam/README.md

 # Introduction

-In many use cases, the OLTP workloads on Redshift clusters usually run a few times a week and could finish in a short period of time, so it could be much more economical to run the workloads on larger clusters so that they could finish in a shorter period of time and Redshift clusters could be paused for the cost saving propose.
+In many use cases, the OLTP workloads on Redshift clusters usually run a few times a week and could finish in a short period of time, so it could be much more cost-effective to run the workloads on larger clusters so that they could finish in a shorter period of time and Redshift clusters could be paused for the cost saving propose.

 This project is developed to automate Redshift cluster operations in a cost effective way.